Monet, Claude

 Claude Monet was a key figure within the impressionist art-movement:

-Monet supports in 1867 and 1869 the initiatives of Bazille for an independent exhibition and 1873/12/27 is one of the co-founders of the ‘Société Anonyme des Artistes…‘.
-In 1874 and 1877 he is one of the co-organisers of the 1st and 3rd ‘impressionist’ exposition (see).
-He also partakes in the expositions of 1876, 1879 and 1882, but already in 1879 he had distanced himself from the expositions and in 1880 he exhibited again with the Salon.
+Claude Monet supported in 1867 and 1869 the initiatives of Bazille for an independent exhibition and 1873/12/27 Claude Monet was one of the co-founders of the ‘Société Anonyme des Artistes peintres, sculpteurs, graveurs, etc.‘.
+In 1874 and 1877 he was one of the co-organisers of the 1st and 3rd ‘impressionist’ exposition.
+He also did partake in the expositions of 1876, 1879 and 1882, but already in 1879 he had distanced himself from the expositions and in 1880 he exhibited again with the Salon (de la Société des Artistes Français).
 But after 1880 he also didn’t submit to the Salon also.
-He had found other possibilities to exhibit (see).
+He had found other possibilities to exhibit.
+All this makes Monet a key figure within the impressionist art-movement.
+But distancing himself already in 1879 from the ‘impressionist’ expositions and only joining 5 of the 8 expositions, did make him less important than Pissarro, Degas and maybe even than Caillebotte (see).

 Claude Monet would often finish his paintings in his studio:

 Many writers emphasize that painting en-plein-air is a main characteristic of the impressionist painting style.
 Also stating that the pre-impressionists of the Barbizon-school finished their paintings in their studios (R24,p16; R4,p9; R3,p646).
 But this vision is at least disputable (see).
-When people visited Monet in Vétheuil, Monet liked to create the myth that he ‘never had a studio’ (R22,p162).
-Guy de Maupassant described in 1883 how Monet worked en-plein-air on 5 or 6 paintings to catch the different light effects of the different times of day (R22,p211).
+When people visited Claude Monet in Vétheuil, Monet liked to create the myth that he ‘never had a studio’ (R22,p162).
+Guy de Maupassant described in 1883 how Monet worked en-plein-air on 5 or 6 paintings to catch the different light effects of the different times of day (R22I,p211).
 And in 1897 the reporter Maurice Guillemot wrote that Monet ‘only worked in the open’.
 Nature is his studio and his actual studio must be called his salon (R22,p318).
 Later on in 1908 his second wife Alice Hoschedé described how he works every two hours on another motive in Venice (R23,p149).

-But Monet finished many of his paintings in his studio (R22).
+But Claude Monet finished many of his paintings in his studio (R22).
 Early 1892 and 1893 he worked on his series of the Rouen Cathedral on a few spots opposite of the Cathedral, but he finished them later and even dated them 1894 (R22III,p527).
 In 1899, 1900 and 1901 Monet painted in London series of the Charing Cross Bridge, the Waterloo Bridge and the Houses of Parliament (R22III,p650).
 But many of these paintings he finished later and dated several of them 1902, 1903 and even 1904 (R22,CR1521-1595).

-Russel describes beautifully how Monet painted at different places which still can be identified today (R23).
+Russel describes beautifully how Claude Monet painted at different places which still can be identified today (R23).
 He mostly worked from the early morning onwards on several paintings at one time.
 Every day discovering new things, adding and removing from his paintings (R23,p116).
 But Russel also writes that Monet finished in 1912 the paintings that he made in Venice in 1908 (R23,p155).

 How is it possible that Monet remembered one or more years later in his studio the exact influence of light on his topic?
 How did he remember the difference in colour he saw on his motive around 9.00 and 10.00 o’clock?
 I wonder if any art-historian ever examined this?
 Are there differences in the paintings he did and didn’t rework in his studio?

-My conclusion is that when even Monet, being one of the most impressionist painters, often finished his paintings in his studio, painting en-plein-air should not be one of the most characteristics of the impressionist paining style.
+My conclusion is that when even Claude Monet, being one of the most impressionist painters, often finished his paintings in his studio, painting en-plein-air should not be one of the most characteristics of the impressionist paining style.

 Claude Monet painted many series:

 Painting in series is a characteristic of the impressionist painting style.
 Besides Monet, Pissarro and Sisley also painted series.
-In 1877 Monet started with a serie of the Saint-Lazare station (see; R22,CR438-448).
+In 1877 Claude Monet started with a serie of the Saint-Lazare station (see; R22,CR438-448).
 He often painted a subject more than once (from different angles), sometimes spread over several years.
-Examples are the coast of Étretat and the cliffs of Pourville and Fécamps (see and 1882) and the Seine at Port-Villez.
+Examples are the coast of Étretat and the cliffs of Pourville and Fécamps (see 1882) and the Seine at Port-Villez.
 1890 onwards Monet starts to make series in a more systematic way.
 In the Summer of 1890 Monet starts with serie of 25 paintings of grain stacks (R22,CR1266-1290).
 In 1891 he makes a serie of Poplars on the banks of the river Epte (R22,CR1291-1313).
 Early 1892 en early 1893 he makes 30 paintings of the Rouen Cathedral (R22,CR1317-1329+1345-1361).
 In 1896 and 97 Monet paints his ‘matinée-series’ (R22,CR1435-1437+1472-1488).
-In 1899, 90 and 91 he paints in London a serie of 85 paintings of the Waterloo Bridge, the Charing Cross Bridge and the Houses of Parliament (R22III,p650, CR1521-1614).
+In 1899, 90 and 91 he paints in London a serie of 85 paintings of the Charing Cross Bridge, the Waterloo Bridge and the Houses of Parliament (R22III,p650, CR1521-1614).
 In Giverny Monet will, until his death, paint series of the Japanese bridge (1895 onwards; see R22,CR1392+1419), the garden and the water-lilies (1897 onwards; R22III,p632).
 In 1914 he starts painting the ‘Grande décorations de Nymphéas’, who were 1927/05/17 exhibited in the l’Orangerie in Paris (R22I,p400; R5,p240).
 In his series it becomes clear that Monet also is a painter of mists (see-/-).

 Claude Monet merely was a landscapist: